refinedev/refine/documentation/blog/2024-06-25-next-refine-pwa.md

 ## What is Refine?

-[Refine](https://github.com/refinedev/refine) is an open-source React-based headless framework for rapidly building data-driven applications.
+[Refine](https://github.com/refinedev/refine) is an open-source React headless meta-framework for rapidly building data-driven applications.
 It offers immense development speed without any customization or significant functionality tradeoffs. **Refine**'s use-case includes **admin panels**.

 At its core, **Refine** is a collection of helper hooks, components, and providers that give you complete control over your application's user interface.
 These hooks are similar to what you'd find in [TanStack Query](https://tanstack.com/query/latest), meaning **Refine** will automatically handle your data-fetching logic, authorizations, state management, and internalization out of the box.